SolarArbiter/SolarArbiter.github.io/data_model.md

     ending of an interval average.
 One of beginning or ending.
 -   *Timezone* - IANA timezone of the site, e.g. Etc/GMT+8

-Additional parameters may be specified under the “extra parameters” key.
+Additional parameters may be specified under the "extra parameters" key.

 After the Aggregate is created, Observations may be associated with it.
 Observations are included in an aggregate between an Effective From and